jonathonball/vps/README.md

-# vps47709
+# vps
-Server configuration for my work VPS container
+This configures a centos machine to be a webserver.
+It was designed for use in the InMotion Hosting ecosystem.
+It prepares the server and deploys two of my websites.

 ## Initial deployment setup
 1. Create server in hosting account